Fuzzlix/omm/README.md

 For all dirty treenodes the target(s) depend on:

-* the action-functions become executed.
+* The action-functions become executed.
-* the command line becomes generated and executed.
+* The command line becomes generated and executed.
+Dependency files may become generated.

-There are 2 different pass-3 implementations:

-* standard/ordered: (-j)
-  Something similiar to [lake][].
-Only files in one targetlist can be built at the same time.
-The job queue becomes flushed after each treenode.
-* quick/unordered: (-J)
-  The tree nodes become reordered to build bigger lists of jobs (execution levels) that can be executed at the same time.
-The job queue becomes flushed after each execution level.
-  Better: more nodes/level, less levels.

 See also the the benchmarks.